-Not much is necessary to enjoy two perfect days in San Sebastián, Northern Spain’s wonderful coastal city.
+Not much is necessary to enjoy two perfect days itinerary in San Sebastian, Northern Spain’s wonderful coastal city.
 This article is going to showcase Donostia’s must-have places and – it wouldn’t be us if not – some “Besides the Obvious” tips on how to spend a magical weekend in one of the most beautiful Basque cities.

 We wanted to go to the Spanish Basque Country for a very long time.
 Dani, of course, has been there before, but for me, it was a completely unknown territory.
 Even during 2019, when we went to our first Vuelta a España, we were hesitating for a while to go rather to the North, instead of Andalusia.
 But planes changed and we parked the idea of Pais Vasco for a while.

 And then 2020 came, with all its limitations, and during July we ended up in France, since we couldn’t travel further… we spent some lovely days in inner France, and just had a crazy idea of visiting Cap Ferret.
 And since we were already that far, why not to continue our route along the ocean coast and visit the French Basque Country?!
 So we did it, and couldn’t stop laughing on ourselves, that we are actually visiting Iparralde – where we haven’t planned to go – before going to Pais Vasco?!

 And then September came, a long weekend happened to be free of duties, and we knew, that’s the moment, we cannot delay the visit of Pais Vasco further.
 Since we had only a limited number of days available for the route – we also filtered our desired places to visit.
 But one couldn’t be missed from this list: San Sebastian, known as Donostia in the Basque language.